Pitch Perfect (franchise): Pitch Perfect 3 (2017)

 Two years after the second film, the now graduated Bellas find themselves split apart and struggling with their real life jobs.
 However, after a brief reunion, Aubrey comes up with an idea to perform for the USO tour, which will reunite them for a series of shows.
 The Bellas go overseas for the USO where they find out that they are actually competing with other bands on tour to be the opening act for DJ Khaled.

 Television series

-Pitch Perfect: Bumper in Berlin (2022–present)
+Pitch Perfect: Bumper in Berlin (2022)

 In September 2021, it was announced that a television series based on the film series had been ordered at Peacock for a 2022 release, with Adam DeVine reprising his role as Bumper Allen.
 It will be written by Megan Amram, who will also serve as executive producer and showrunner and Elizabeth Banks serve as executive producer.
-In March 2022, Sarah Hyland, Jameela Jamil and Lera Abova were announced to be joining the cast alongside Flula Borg, who is reprising his role as Piëter Krämer from the second film.
+In March 2022, Sarah Hyland, Jameela Jamil, and Lera Abova were announced to be joining the cast alongside Flula Borg, who is reprising his role as Piëter Krämer from the second film.